20 Vegetables That Grow Perfectly in the Shade

 7. Bury a Few Turnips

-Much like beets, turnips in the shade are all about the leafy green tops.
-They handle cool, dim spots without complaining at all.
-Our advice is to thin them out early so the few roots that do grow have space to swell up.
+Much like beets, turnips in the shade are mainly about the leafy green tops.
+They handle cool, dim spots without complaining.

 8. Plant Scallions Anywhere